oracle-livelabs/security/accessgovernance-admin/integrate-oag-db/integrate-oag-db.md

-# Establish Connection between Oracle Database and Oracle Access Governance
+# To Establish Connection to Oracle Database and Oracle Identity Governance

 ## Introduction

-Integrate with Database User Management (Oracle)
+Establish Connection to Oracle Database and Oracle Identity Governance

 * Persona: Identity Domain Administrator